 Fantasy Competition Walkthrough

-Fantasy requires at least 4 competitors.
+Fantasy competition require at least 4 competitors.

-Select a single or multiple Metrics for your competition.
+Select a single or multiple metrics for your competition.
 For your metrics, you can either use the value or assign points to determine each competitor's weekly score.

 - Each Email = 1 Point

 - Each Appointment Set = 1 Point